JValtteri/seec-email/README.md

 #### Adding public keys

-From main menu, select import key.
+- From main menu, select import key.

-1. Select the address the key is for
-2. Copy the key in to the entry field
+- Copy the key in to the entry field

 The key is automatically associated with correct email addresses.

 #### Exporting your public key

 When logged in, press `3` to export your public key.
 The key will be printed on screen.
 You can copy it form there, and paste it to an email, or deliver it another way.
+Using it others will be able to encrypt messages to you, but only you can open the messages, using your private key.

 #### More advanced stuff

 A Key Utility is also provided to you.
-You can access it from the main menu by selecting `3`, or by running `key_utility.py` directly.
+You can access it from the main menu by selecting `3`, or by running `core/crypto/key_utility.py` directly.
+It offers more direct access to cryptographic features of SEEC, and supports more actions than the email client itself.
+It is intended for testing and troubleshooting, but is not explicitly supported.

 The keyring file is `seec.pkr`.
-It is stored in the same folder as the `main.py`.
+It is stored in the `seec-email/core/crypto/` folder.
 You can access it directly with any OpenPGP compatible program.
 Assuming you have followed the install instructions, you should have `gpg` installed.

 Your private key is secured with the password you created when creating your user in SEEC.